brianpark0126/sotai/docs/reference/pipelines/pipeline.md

 - `data` - The data to be used for prediction.
 Must have all columns used for training the model to be used.
 - `model_id` - The id of the model to be used for prediction.
-If not specified, the best model will be used.

 **Returns**: